spraakbanken/dev-tutorials/read-json-in-rust/README.md

 ## Conclusion

-We have ported a simple Python program to Rust and seen a speedup by 2.5 to 4.4 times.
+We have ported a simple Python program to Rust and seen a speedup by 2.5 to 4.4 times at the expense of using a bit more memory.

+In Python we saw a 1.7 times improvement when we first read the file to str and then parse the JSON and when writing, first dumping to string and then writes that string to file.
+And the interesting thing was that we also used less memory this way.

 ## Next steps

 - We read the whole find to memory, for large files it is needed to only read a document at a time and then write the updated to a the file.
 - We read the documents as JSON value, we can also validate the data while deserializing.
 - We should handle errors better (and report them to the user).

 ## References